 Ingredients

-- 9 oz (250 grams) cookies like Kedem tea biscuits/ Graham crackers/ Petit Beurre
+- 9 oz (250 grams) biscuits like Kedem tea biscuits or Graham crackers or Petit Beurre

-- 7 oz (200 grams) dark chocolate chopped or broken into pieces
+- 7 oz (200g) dark chocolate chopped or broken into pieces

-- about 1 cup (100 grams) desiccated or shredded coconut unsweetened or sprinkles
+- about 1 cup (100g) desiccated or shredded coconut unsweetened or sprinkles

 Instructions